jakartaee/transactions/.github/ISSUE_TEMPLATE/tck_challenge.md

 ee.jakarta.tck.wombat.MyTest#testSomething

 **TCK Version**
-Specify the version of the TCK, e.g. Jakarta Transactions 2.x
+Specify the version of the TCK, e.g. Jakarta Wombat x.x

 **Description**
 A clear and concise description of why you think the tests are wrong.